Mohamed Sobhi (actor): TV series

-Controversy
+Controversies

+Sobhi holds deeply antisemitic views, and created the television series Horseman without a Horse (also translated as Cavalier without a Steed), based on the debunked Russian antisemitic text The Protocols of the Elders of Zion.
 In an interview which aired on the Egyptian Dream 2 TV on March 8, 2014 (as translated by Israeli founded MEMRI), Sobhi stated that "Benjamin Franklin delivered a speech [in 1787], which became very well known.
-I myself used it in “Horseman without a Horse.”
+I myself used it in Horseman without a Horse.
 [The Americans] saw that a catastrophe was imminent, due to the Satanic ideas of that terrorist group.
 That was when Franklin delivered his speech to the American people.
 He said: “I warn you that if these terrorist groups of Jews flock to America, they will control American decision-making within a hundred years.
 They will control America itself, and will trample us underfoot."
-Sobhi also argued "You’ll see when you read the Protocols of the Elders of Zion."
+Sobhi also argued "You'll see when you read the Protocols of the Elders of Zion."